 crown molding.” width=”1000″ height=”667″ />This primary bedroom boasts rustic nightstands and a dark wood bed with a tufted bench on its end lighted by a candle chandelier.
 It has dark hardwood flooring and a tall vaulted ceiling lined with white crown molding.

 Chevron pillows bring a pop of color in this neutral primary bedroom with a comfy bed and a sitting area by the fireplace accented with a gorgeous landscape painting.

 Dark hardwood flooring adds a striking contrast to the white walls and shed ceiling clad in wood planks.
 This room has a canopy bed with a seating area across showcasing wicker chairs and a round wooden table.

-The Mediterranean master bedroom features a four-poster bed highlighted by a tranquil landscape mural.
+The Mediterranean primary bedroom features a four-poster bed highlighted by a tranquil landscape mural.
 It includes a rustic dresser and a beige chaise lounge that blends in with the carpet flooring.

-Blue wainscoted walls painted with a floral mural surrounds the eclectic furniture in this master bedroom with textured carpet flooring and glazed windows dressed in orange patterned drapes and roman shade.
+Blue wainscoted walls painted with a floral mural surrounds the eclectic furniture in this primary bedroom with textured carpet flooring and glazed windows dressed in orange patterned drapes and roman shade.

-Beautiful indoor plants create a refreshing ambiance in this traditional master bedroom with dark hardwood flooring and a gorgeous tray ceiling fitted with recessed lights and a wrought iron chandelier.
+Beautiful indoor plants create a refreshing ambiance in this traditional primary bedroom with dark hardwood flooring and a gorgeous tray ceiling fitted with recessed lights and a wrought iron chandelier.

-Craftsman master bedroom offers a flat-screen TV and a four-poster bed under the lovely brass ceiling fan.
+Craftsman primary bedroom offers a flat-screen TV and a four-poster bed under the lovely brass ceiling fan.
 It has green walls and tray ceiling lined with wooden moldings.